eBook Devices

 Download free books and texts.
 The Internet Archive Text Archive contains a wide range of fiction, popular books, children’s books, historical texts, and academic books.

 - Boston Public Library

-Everyone who lives in Massachusetts can get a library card from BPL and start borrowing their eBooks immediately.
-Their primary collection is another partnership with Overdrive so it will look familiar if you use our Overdrive collection, but you might find things there we don't have yet - it can't hurt to look, right?
+Everyone who lives in Massachusetts can get a library card from BPL and start borrowing their ebooks immediately.
+Its primary collection is another partnership with Overdrive, so it will look familiar if you use our Overdrive collection, but you might find things there we don't have yet — it can't hurt to look, right?